Environmental Control Service for North Thames (RECES)

 The North Thames Regional Environmental Control Equipment Service (RECES) provides electronic assistive technology to severely disabled people to enable them to live more independently at home.

-Please continue to send us referrals and they will be placed on our assessment waiting list according to the priority determined for the information given.
+If you would like a client to be assessed for enviromental controls please send us a referral and they will be placed on our assessment waiting list according to the priority determined for the information given.
 However we are not able to say when the assessment will be undertaken.
-A member of our Team may contact you for further information to assist with the process.
+A member of our team may contact you for further information to assist with the process.
+Please select the appropriate form for the area in which the client resides.

 What is an Environmental Control System?